cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 ## Extra Goodies

-A new `Billboard` node has been introduced to display information in the main view regardless of the positoin and orientation of the viewpoint.
+A new [Billboard](../reference/billboard.md) node has been introduced to display information in the main view regardless of the position and orientation of the viewpoint.

-The [SICK S300](../guide/lidar-sensors.md#sick-s300) lidar model is now included in our sensors library.

 We added [JavaScript scripting support](../reference/javascript-procedural-proto.md) for procedural PROTO nodes in addition to LUA.